 “Black Lodge/White Lodge” is the 25 Years Later version of the popular point/counterpoint style of debating, wherein two sides take opposing views and hash it out on stage.
 Here, we’ll be debating the finer points of Twin Peaks lore, in writing, for your reading pleasure.

-Today’s debaters are: Mat Gost and Eileen Mykkels
+Today’s debaters are: Mat Gost and Eileen G. Mykkels

 The topic is: Was Diane telling the truth about her relationship with Janey-E?

 I’m starting to think Diane can’t be trusted.
 As much as I want to believe the hard-drinkin’, hard-swearin’, reluctant Blue Rose Deputy is on the side of the angels, I can’t help feeling a creeping suspicion that she’s working to banjax the investigation.

 Our first clue was the text messages she has been exchanging with Mr. C. Initially, I was keen to believe she was playing him, or working with a hidden third party, but the longer it goes on and the longer she hides it from Cole and the Gang, the more it feels like she’s working with Cooper’s depraved shadow-self and against the feds.

 The first messages they shared were cryptic missives about “conversation around the dinner table”.
 Later, dropping any pretense of a coded language, Diane tipped her accomplice off to the latest events in the FBI investigation – telling him about William Hastings and their planned trip to The Zone.
 At that stage, Albert revealed to Gordon Cole he had been tapping her phone.
 He relayed the message to him and the Deputy Director said he had known for some time all was not well with Diane: “I felt it when she hugged me, but this confirms it.”